darshangujraticodes/Nextjs-Practice/Nextjs-Notes.md

    - when we to display not found on logical operation basis

 7. Custom Error Page (`error.tsx`)

+8. Private Folder (`_libInfo`)
+   - It is is used to create private folder which will mark this folder and all files inside it as internal stuff and it will be ignore for routes.
+   - But if you want ( \_ underscore ) in url use URL Encoded Code (%5Flib) and track url

 ### Types of File in NextJs